lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 Notice how the value `t` can be used if the `(Just t)` pattern is matched; of course this value doesn't exist if the `Maybe` value is `Nothing`

-Just as with lists, the parentheses `()` are necessary when we are matching the `Just` constructor
+As with lists, the parentheses `()` are necessary when we are matching the `Just` constructor

 ### Pattern Matching in an Intermediate Value